saksofon997/serverless-unit-tests-dsl/plugin/README.md

 Test your application by running `serverless test`, or test automatically before deployment.

-Tests are described with a DSL for easy and no-code writing, and so they can be transpiled to Python or JS code.
+Tests are described with a DSL for easy and no-code writing, and as such they can be transpiled to Python or JS code.

 ## Install
 Using npm: